Baingan ka bharta

 - ½ tsp ½ tsp salt and more to taste

 - Make a few small slits in the eggplant and stuff the slits with the garlic cloves.

-- Roast the eggplant over open flame on the stove (if you have a gas stove) or in the oven for about 10-15 minutes.
+- Roast the eggplant over an open flame on the stove (if you have a gas stove) or in the oven, 440 F° (225 C°) for about 15 minutes or until it's soft all the way through.
 Turn often to make sure it's thoroughly roasted.
 When it's roasted on all sides, cover with foil and let cool.

 - When the eggplant has cooled, peel the skin off and chop roughly until you get a mash.

 - Add eggplant mash, season with salt and cook for another 2-3 minutes with the lid on.

 Sahil recommends roasting the eggplant on the stove instead of in the oven to get that signature smoky flavor.
 If you have a coal grill at hand, even better!